 Thankfully, there are several surprisingly easy ways to help you deal with and reduce the amount of back pain that you suffer with while you work from home, such as adjusting your work station, whether you choose to work on a traditional desk, a kitchen table, or standing desk.

 GIVE YOUR BACK PROPER SUPPORT IN YOUR SEAT

-Again, the right office chair can make a huge difference in how you feel not only while you work, but also after you’ve put in an entire day’s worth of work.
+The right office chair can make a huge difference in how you feel not only while you work, but also after you’ve put in an entire day’s worth of work.
 Choose one that’s ergonomically designed and that will effectively support your lower back area.
-Also choose one that you can recline back in slightly.
+It can also be helpful to choose one that you can recline back in slightly.

 AVOID LEANING FORWARD

 Poor posture can have a detrimental effect on your spinal health, even while sitting down.

 That’s why practicing good posture in your seat while working at your desk is also important.

 One of the things you need to keep in mind is avoiding leaning forward.
 You don’t want to round your neck and shoulders and push your head forward.
 Instead, align your neck and head above the shoulders, holding them upright.